 About this Book

-Winner of the International Book Award in Poetry, the Pinnacle Book Award for Best Bilingual Poetry Book and the Readers' Favorite Book Award in Poetry.
+Winner of the 2017 Best Book Award, the International Book Award in Poetry, the Pinnacle Book Award for Best Bilingual Poetry Book and the Readers' Favorite Book Award in Poetry.
 Shortlisted for 2016 Julie Suk Award (best poetry collection from an independent literary press).